yazi-rs/yazi-rs.github.io/docs/installation.md

 In Debian/Ubuntu, you currently need to [manually build Yazi](/docs/installation#source) or [download our official binary release](/docs/installation#binaries).

-You can install optional dependencies with:
+You can install the optional dependencies with:

 ```sh
 apt install ffmpeg 7zip jq poppler-utils fd-find ripgrep fzf zoxide imagemagick